TomPlum/advent-of-code-2019/README.md

 The package structure was something that changed almost every day.
 My goal was "package-by-feature".
 For the first few days it seemed like I'd just end up having 25 different packages whose names are relevant keywords from that day.
-However, towards the latter half of the days, there were consistencies in the naming that started to make the language a more ubiquitous.
+However, towards the latter half of the days, there were consistencies in the naming that started to make the language a little more ubiquitous.
 This allowed me to start grouping packages together and start abstracting out common code.

 ### Design
 -Design Patterns